praveen-kaia/LedgerHQ-app-kaia/APP_SPECIFICATION.md

 ## About

-This documentation describes the APDU messages interface to communicate with the Klaytn application.
+This documentation describes the APDU messages interface to communicate with the Kaia application.

 The application covers the following functionalities :

-- Get a public Klaytn address given a BIP 32 path
+- Get a public Kaia address given a BIP 32 path
-- Sign a basic Klaytn transaction given a BIP 32 path and raw transaction (signing as a fee payer is NOT supported)
+- Sign a basic Kaia transaction given a BIP 32 path and raw transaction (signing as a fee payer is NOT supported)
-- Retrieve the Klaytn app version
+- Retrieve the Kaia app version
-- Retrieve the Klaytn app name
+- Retrieve the Kaia app name

 The application interface can be accessed over HID or BLE

 ## APDUs

-### GET KLAYTN PUBLIC ADDRESS
+### GET KAIA PUBLIC ADDRESS

 #### Description